!

 • Is this a situation that could be resolved without intervention?
 For instance, talking to the person who is discriminating against you and telling them how this has affected you.
 You should only do this if you feel safe and confident to do so.

 • Reporting to the University.
-Students and staff can report an incident using the University’s Report + Support pages.
+Students and employees can report an incident using the University’s Report + Support pages.
 You can choose to do this anonymously or you can make a report with contact details.
 If you choose to make a report with contact details, we will be able to talk through the options and support available to you, in confidence.
 You can make a report using the buttons below.

-Get Support
+Get Support:

-• Find out what support is available to you if you or someone you know has experienced an act of discrimination by reading our dedicated support page
+• Find out what support is available to you if you or someone you know has experienced an act of discrimination by reading our dedicated support page.

 Go to: